-If you pay in via the Internet you must state your reference number (OCR), which is preprinted on the paying-in form.
+If you pay in via the Internet you must pay to the Tax Agency bank giro 5050-1055 and state your reference number (OCR), which is prefilled on the paying-in form.
 The reference number is shown on the statement of account.
 You can also obtain the reference number on the Tax Agency website.